Ankit-cg22/NBForge/README.md

 - check the streamlit app . check whether it is correctly picking the csv file .

-- Sample image from streamlit app
+- Sample image from streamlit app generated using this package
 - ![alt text](./images/streamlit_1.png)
 - ![alt text](./images/streamlit_2.png)